 There’s also a trailhead that leads to the upper-tier but requires a scramble to reach the cliffside.
 Not many tourists venture down the path, and you’ll gain stunning images behind the falls and blooming wildflowers.

-5. Kallur Lighthouse
+5. Hike to Kallur Lighthouse

 We did lots of hiking in the Faroe Islands, and our favorite was the one to the Kallur Lighthouse.
 For avid trekkers, this should be towards the top of your list of must-see Faroe Islands sights.
 Standing at the lighthouse feels like you’re on top of the world and is arguably the most dramatic view anywhere in the Faroe Islands.